Conference Programme

 A perfect FIT – tailoring our information literacy course for medical student needs

-Assessing the value and impact of the pilot critical appraisal training sessions hosted by the Sir Thomas Browne Library for a multi-professional audience.
+Assessing the value and impact of the pilot critical appraisal training sessions hosted by the Sir Thomas Browne Library for a multi-professional audience

 Physicians’ Ethical Concerns About Artificial Intelligence: A Qualitative Research